THE STORY BEHIND SMATERIA

 Plastic bags pollution is a big issue globally and Asia is no exception.

-At Smateria, we have found a way to recycle them and they are a part of our raw materials.
-We wash them, cut them and transform them into a thread which we use to crochet, to knit and to weave.
+At Smateria, we have found a way to recycle it and it is part of our raw materials.
+We wash it, cut it and transform it into a thread which we use to crochet, to knit and to weave.

 By mixing these new fabrics with Smateria’s net they give life to theirs Remix collection.
 For this project, Smateria employs a small group of women located in the outskirts of Phnom Penh who otherwise have difficulties finding fixed jobs.